sxs-collaboration/spectre/docs/DevGuide/Travis.md

   pull request, `make clang-tidy-hash HASH=UPSTREAM_HEAD` where `UPSTREAM_HEAD` is the hash of the commit that your pull request is based on, usually the `HEAD` of the `upstream/develop` branch.
-- **IWYU:** Also just for the changed files in a pull request run `make iwyu-hash HASH=UPSTREAM_HEAD`.
-Since IWYU requires `USE_PCH=OFF` you can create a separate build directory and append `-D USE_PCH=OFF` to the usual `cmake` call.
-Note that it is very easy to incorrectly install IWYU (if not using the Docker container) and generate nonsense errors.
 - **Documentation:** To render the documentation for the current state of the source tree the command `make doc` (or `make doc-check` to highlight warnings) can be used, placing its result in the `docs`